rocazac1/python-rest-101/README.md

 # python-rest-101
-This is a python rest srvice with the following rest point.
+This is a python rest service with the following rest point.

 ### to dos